sjtalkar/milestone2_waterwells_deepnote/README.md

 management agencies preemptively identify areas prone to overdraft and bring groundwater basins into balanced levels of pumping and recharge.
 Focused on the San Joaquin Valley, the objectives are:
-* Supervised Learning: Predict the depth to groundwater elevation in feet below ground surface (GSE_GWE).
+* __Supervised Learning__: Predict the depth to groundwater elevation in feet below ground surface (GSE_GWE).
 This value portends shortage in a TownshipRange.
 Increase or decrease in GSE_GWE will then indicate if there will be more requests for well construction.
 This in turn will provide a quantitative metric for whether SGMA is functioning and areas to focus on for recharge.
-* Unsupervised Learning: cluster areas into sustainable and unsustainable areas, anomaly detection
+* __Unsupervised Learning__: cluster areas into sustainable and unsustainable areas, anomaly detection

 The geographical unit of analysis chosen for this project is the Township-Range level of the Public Land Survey System.